Which wood flooring is the most durable?

 At Chaunceys we offer a range of oils and lacquers in a wide variety of sheen levels for all our boards.
 Choosing the right finish for the wood is important in ensuring the durability of the floor.
 We recommend using a lacquer for softer wood species such as Douglas Fir and Dutch Elm.

 Our range of solid and engineered oak floorboards are of the highest quality and are a very durable flooring option.

-Engineered boards, such as our Bristol Tectonic® oak flooring, have a veneer of hardwood on top of high-quality plywood.
+Engineered boards, such as our Bristol Tectonic® oak flooring, have a 6mm oak top layer on top of high-quality plywood.
 They are extremely stable to any changes in humidity.
 FSC® (FSC-C131323) certified engineered oak is used in most of our collections.
 These boards will last a very long time and can be sanded back and refinished multiple times if required.
-However, due to the depth of the veneer, there is a limit to how many times you can sand the floor over the years.
+However, due to the depth of the wear layer, there is a limit to how many times you can sand the floor over the years.